timoteojorge/job-search-genie/README.md

 1. Open terminal
 2. Go to `web` folder
 3. Run `npm i && npm start`
+3. Open a browser and go to `http://localhost:4200`

 ## How to run tests on angular web app
 1. Open terminal